solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 ## Challenge

 Now it’s your turn to build something independently.
-Create an application that lets a user connect their Phantom wallet and send SOL to another account.
+Create an application that lets a user connect their wallet and send SOL to another account.

 ![Send SOL App](/public/assets/courses/unboxed/solana-send-sol-app.png)